colons/musicfortheblind.co.uk/tests.md

 - Find an album and do the same.
 It should be queued up after the track you just queued up.

+- Load up a track in a new porn mode session.
+That track should be the first thing in the playlist, ahead of the regular feature (stripped of whatever the current track is).

+  - Do this again for an album and a news page with an associated album or track.

 - Click a track in the playlist.
 It should slide into position above the controls and start playing, after the play/pause button is replaced by a spinner for a short time.